-1. Applied for NAAC and Received B Plus Grade.
-2. Staff and students are using ICT and Online courses participation increased.
+1.AQAR is submitted.
+2. ICT and Online courses participation increased Academic Activities through online platform are initiated and successfully executed.
 3. MoU and placement of students increased.
-4. Due to expert lecture, quality of industry related projects by students has improved 5.
-Course outcomes are measured.
+4. Due to expert lecture, quality of industry related projects by students has improved.
+5. Course outcomes are measured.